 Part of creating great wealth and happiness is anticipating the future, understanding the future, betting on the future, and adapting to the future.

-With President Obama in power until 2016, he can be more aggressive with his policy initiatives given he no longer has to compete for another term.
+With President Obama in power until 2016 (and Hilary Clinton likely succeeding him after), he can be more aggressive with his policy initiatives given he no longer has to compete for another term.
 If Obama gets his way, taxes will go up for higher income citizens, government spending will go up to help care for our most impoverished, debt will increase, and more people will be saved from the perils of capitalism.

 In other words, America will become more like Europe.
 We just need to be careful not to be Europe in its existing form where too much debt torpedoes our entire economic livelihood.
 But even if we go overboard, there will always be the Federal Reserves of our greatest nations to help us out.
 As the world police, they owe us!

 Given America is becoming more like Europe, I decided to go to Europe and see for myself what our future might be like.
 You thought I was just going on a 2.5 week vacation to inject $10,000 into the Eurozone to help save the world didn’t you?
 Au contraire mon frere.
 My main purpose was to conduct some front lines investigative reporting to provide readers with unique, real-time insight into how to live and prosper over the next four years!